MikeTarkington/flare_spotter/README.md

 ```
 -h --help

--s --sort choices=['count', 'last_stamp'], default='first_stamp help=Sort logs in descending order by selected attribute
+# Sort logs in descending order by selected attribute
+-s --sort choices=['count', 'last_stamp'], default='first_stamp

--w --warn help=Flag to include warning logs in the output
+# Flag to include warning logs in the output
+-w --warn

--t --term help=Find unique errors containing an additional term ie the name of a check, integration, symptom (note: term is case sensitive matching)
+# Find unique errors containing an additional term ie the name of a check, integration, symptom (note: term is case sensitive matching)
+-t --term

--lf --log_file help=Trigger prompt to select a particular log file from a list of filenames
+# Trigger prompt to select a particular log file from a list of filenames
+-lf --log_file

--y --yaml help=Disables output from yaml config file linter
+# Disables output from yaml config file linter
+-y --yaml
 ```

 **examples (can use many more combinations):**